markdown-extended/manifest/mde-manifest.md

 In conclusion, in MDE, the construction of IDs MUST follow the rules below:

 -   a string all lower-case
--   containing letters `[A-Za-z]`, digits `[0-9]`, hyphens `-`, underscores `_`, colons `:` and periods `.`
+-   containing letters `[a-z]`, digits `[0-9]`, hyphens `-`, underscores `_`, colons `:` and periods `.`

-These rules MUST be applied when constructing an automatic ID AND when a user defined ID occurred [§§](#D6).
-When a writer specify an ID "by hand", parser MUST take that ID instead of creating an automatic one, but this ID MUST be transformed to follow above specifications if it is not the case.
+These rules MUST be applied when constructing an automatic ID AND when a user defined ID occurs [§§](#D6).
+When a writer specify an ID "by hand", parser MUST take that ID instead of creating an automatic one, but the ID MUST be transformed to follow above specifications if it is not the case.

 **Example:** The example below is given as a demonstration.
 The final "slugify" process is NOT part of these specifications: